urartian/loopback4-odata/README.md

 - `maxTop`: Caps `$top` for collection reads.
 The server may return fewer results than requested per OData v4.
 In strict mode, requests with `$top` above the cap return 400; otherwise the value is clamped to the maximum.
 - `maxSkip`: Maximum allowed `$skip`.
 When strict mode is disabled, requests above the cap are clamped; with strict mode enabled they return `400 Bad Request`.
 - `pageSize`: Default number of records per page for server-driven paging.
 The service always returns at most this many entities and emits an `@odata.nextLink` with a human-readable `$skiptoken` so clients can resume the feed.
+- `enableDelta`: When `true`, collection responses include `@odata.deltaLink` so clients can poll only the rows that changed since the last snapshot.
 - `maxApplyResultSize`: Maximum number of rows the server will process in-memory when executing `$apply` fallbacks (default: `2000`).
 Requests that exceed the limit are rejected with `400 Bad Request`.
 - `logApplyFallbacks`: When `true`, logs a warning whenever `$apply` falls back to in-memory execution (default: `false`).
 - `onApplyFallback(event)`: Optional callback invoked whenever `$apply` falls back; receives `{event, entitySet, transformations, rows, limit}` so you can integrate with metrics/telemetry.